-- 1. Publicize the emergency response and evacuation test to the campus and the larger communities. - 2.
-Documentation of the test will include: - a.
-The location of the test. - b.
-The date that the test was held. - c.
-The beginning and ending time of the test. - d.
+1. Documentation of the test will include:

+- a.
+The location of the drill. - b.
+The date that the drill was held. - c.
+The beginning and ending time of the drill - d.
 A description of the exercise. - e.
-Statement if the test was announced or unannounced. - f.
-Documentation of the test will be kept for seven years.
+Statement if the drill was announced or unannounced. - f.
+Documentation of the drill will be kept for seven years.